SigmanGroup/kraken/README.md

       extract_dft_files.py --input ./data/ --destination ./dft_calculation_folder_for_convenience/
       ```

    b.
+Use the group submission scripts to run the DFT calculations.

+      ```bash
+      for i in *.com; do subg16 $i -c sigman -m 32 -p 16 -t 12; done
+      ```

+   c.
 After completing all DFT calculations, you can return the results of the calculations to the appropriate `<KRAKEN_ID>/dft/` directories with
       a complementary script like this.

       ```bash